snake-345/VersionOneEnhancements/README.md

 * Load lazy assets immediately
 * Improved "My Work" page.
 Just added some colors for different statuses.
 * Highlight Story/Defect ID for easy distinguish story from defect
+* Copy list of stories for release or review
 * And you can disable any option in extension settings.

 ## How create defects.